Inner autoequivalences in general and those of monoidal categories in particular: Isotropy in the presence of binary coproducts

 in $\CC$ to

 in $\pslice{X}{C}$.

 Now, $L_X$ is the left biadjoint of $\pslice{X}{C}\xrightarrow{P_X}\CC$.

-In particular, taking mates induces a monoidal equivalence between the monoidal category of all pseudonatural endomorphisms of $L_X$\/ and the reverse of that of all pseudonatural endomorphisms of $P_X$.
+In particular, taking pseudomates (which can be done once one chooses all the required data of the biadjunction, see~~\cite[Section 3.1]{lauda:frobenius}) induces a monoidal equivalence between the monoidal category of all pseudonatural endomorphisms of $L_X$\/ and the reverse of that of all pseudonatural endomorphisms of $P_X$.
 Here by the reverse $\DD\rev$\/ of a monoidal category $\DD$ we refer to the monoidal category obtained from $\DD$\/ by keeping the underlying category fixed but switching the order of the tensor product, so that $A\otimes\rev B:=B\otimes A$.
 Before showing that $\ZZ$\/ can be computed in terms of automorphisms of $L_X$, we first show that the difference between pseudo- and lax slices is immaterial in the presence of binary coproducts.
-Towards this aim, let us first consider the composite $I_XL_XQ_X: \lslice{X}{C} \to \lslice{X}{C}$, which sends an object $(A,f)$\/ to $i_X:X \to X+A$.
-We now observe that there is a canonical lax natural transformation $\tau: I_XL_XQ_X\to\id[\lslice{X}{C}]$\/ whose component at $(A,f)$\/ is the 1-cell
+Towards this aim, let us first consider the composite $I_XL_XQ_X\colon \lslice{X}{C} \to \lslice{X}{C}$, which sends an object $(A,f)$\/ to $i_X\colon X \to X+A$.
+We now observe that there is a canonical lax natural transformation $\tau\colon I_XL_XQ_X\to\id[\lslice{X}{C}]$\/ whose component at $(A,f)$\/ is the $1$-cell

 and with lax naturality square at $(j,\sigma)\colon (A,f)\to (B,g)$\/ given by